ngoworldcommunity/NGOWorld/rules/Setup.md

 # React app setup guidelines 🚀

-**Hello contributor , i want you to stick to the below listed setup guidelines to successfully setup the react app in your local system.
-Happy contributing.**
+**Hello contributor , i want you to stick to the below listed Setup guidelines to successfully setup the react app in your local system and get started with developing!!**

 <br/>